6.2 Net Promoter Score (NPS) Survey

 Groove: SaaS NPS primer

-Groove’s customer-support team published a general NPS playbook noting they run their own programme on Delighted, a useful small-team reference for setting up a first survey.
+Groove’s customer-support team published a general NPS playbook, a useful small-team reference for setting up a first survey; the survey tool the playbook describes (Delighted) is being discontinued, and the post itself is preserved on the Internet Archive.

 Read more